Candace Owens: Promotion of conspiracy theories

 During the October 2018 United States mail bombing attempts targeting prominent Democrats, Owens took to Twitter to promote the conspiracy theory that the mailings were sent by leftists.
 After authorities arrested a 56-year-old suspect who was a registered Republican and Trump supporter, Owens deleted her tweet without explanation.

-In March 2024, Owens endorsed the conspiracy theory that Brigitte Macron, wife of French President Emmanuel Macron, was secretly transgender.
+In March 2024, Owens endorsed the conspiracy theory that Brigitte Macron, wife of French president Emmanuel Macron, was secretly transgender.
 Owens stated: "After looking into this, I would stake my entire professional reputation on the fact that Brigitte Macron is in fact a man.
 Any journalist or publication that is trying to dismiss this plausibility is immediately identifiable as establishment. (...)
 The implications here are terrifying."
 In 2025, Owens released a multi-part video miniseries titled Becoming Brigitte, which promoted the conspiracy theory.
 She also promoted the book by investigative journalist Xavier Poussard, Devenir Brigitte (Becoming Brigitte in its English publication), which became a bestseller on Amazon.
-The Macrons filed a suit in Delaware, against Owens, in July 2025.
-The 22-count complaint is seeking punitive damages against Owens and her media companies.
-Owens responded with, "On behalf of the entire world, I will see you in court," while explaining to her podcast listeners that she is ready to take on the battle.
+Owens further claimed that Brigitte Macron, under a male identity, had been a study participant in the Stanford prison experiment as part of an alleged CIA mind-control program.